Alan Moore: Return to independents: 2009–present

 In April 2016, Moore began curating a comic book anthology series entitled Cinema Purgatorio published by Avatar Press, each issue opening with a story written by Moore and illustrated by Kevin O'Neill.
-The book also features the writing and artist team-ups of Garth Ennis & Raulo Cáceres (Code Pru), Max Brooks & Michael DiPascale (A More Perfect Union), Kieron Gillen & Ignacio Calero (Modded), and Christos Gage & Gabriel Andrade (The Vast).
+The book also features the writing and artist team-ups of Garth Ennis and Raulo Cáceres (Code Pru), Max Brooks and Michael DiPascale (A More Perfect Union), Kieron Gillen and Ignacio Calero (Modded), and Christos Gage and Gabriel Andrade (The Vast).
 The anthology series has been described as "Classic tropes of pulp fiction, either turned on their head, given new filters or explored in ridiculous detail, by some of the very best comic creators we have today."

 In 2018, Moore contributed to the comic anthology 24 Panels.
 The publication was curated by Kieron Gillen and intended to raise funds for those affected by the Grenfell Tower fire of 2017.

 With the end of the fourth volume of League of Extraordinary Gentlemen, the conclusion of his Lovecraft sequence and some short stories appearing in Cinema Purgatorio, Moore has retired from comics as of mid-2019.
 In 2022 he confirmed it, saying "I'm definitely done with comics, I haven't written one for getting on for five years.
 I will always love and adore the comics medium but the comics industry and all of the stuff attached to it just became unbearable."

+In 2023, it was announced that Moore is a writing a new fantasy series called The Long London.
+The first book of the series, The Great When, released on 1 October 2024.
+This series will consist of five books.
+The second book of the series is named as I Hear A New World.